litho9/li3dm/li3dm_zzz_furniture.md

 ib, vb0, index_map = [], [], {}
 ```

-initializes the two buffers and the index_map, that holds what loops have already been considered for storing.
+initializes the two buffers and the index_map, the latter holding what loops have already been considered for storing.
 This is a good time to explain how the index buffer and the vertex buffer work together.

 Programmers could just store the data for each loop in a sequence and that'd be enough to reconstruct the object in-game, but that would result in **a lot of repeated data**.
 You see, it is very common for face-corners to have the same position, the same split-normals, and the same texture coordinates.
 It is the case for every time a face meets another in a smooth surface.